maxbundscherer/DD7MB/docs/index.md

 ## Contact

-- Mail: <a href="mailto:maximilian@bundscherer-online.de">maximilian@bundscherer-online.de</a>
+* Mail: <a href="mailto:maximilian@bundscherer-online.de">maximilian@bundscherer-online.de</a>
-- CallSign: DD7MB
+* CallSign: DD7MB
-- Radio-ID (DMR): 2631609
+* Radio-ID (DMR): 2631609

 I am mainly active on HF at the moment.
-When I'm active, I usually listen on the local FM analogue and DMR repeaters (Brandmeister Network - Talkgroups 26284, 26391).
+When I'm active on VHF and UHF, I usually listen on the local FM analogue and DMR repeaters (Brandmeister Network - Talkgroups 26284, 26391).

 If you want the message to arrive (reliably), please send it by e-mail.